Frequently Asked Questions

 I’ve been selected for verification, what’s that?

-Verification is a process where the Dept. of Education randomly selects applicants for documentation to verify their FAFSA data.
+Verification is a process where the Department of Education randomly selects applicants for documentation to verify their FAFSA data.
 Verification is simply an additional step in the Financial Aid process, and so long as your FAFSA data is accurate, will not impede your application for aid.
 Applicants will receive a worksheet to fill out and will be required to verify their tax information.
-It is strongly encouraged that all applicants utilize the IRS Data retrieval tool when prompted to when filing the FAFSA.
+It is strongly encouraged that all applicants utilize the IRS Data Retrieval Tool (DRT) when prompted to when filing the FAFSA.
 This will clear up most of the questions in the verification process.
-Generally, recipients of a Pell Grant have a better chance of being selected for verification.

 I received an award letter, but the amount offered is greater than what I need; what should I do?